 - When you run out of cheese and/or noodles, spoon the remainder of the sauce over the top.

-- Bake, uncovered, at 350 degrees for 30 minutes, or until the cheese has begun to melt out of the noodles.
+- Bake, uncovered, at 350 degrees F for 30 minutes, or until the cheese has begun to melt out of the noodles.

 Recommended Products